akando42/next-map/public/content/posts/08-08/index.md

 The world switched from Gold-backed currencies to US-dollar backed currencies.

-### US Dollar as the World Reserve Currency
+# US Dollar as the World Reserve Currency

-So does everyone believe in US Dollar after Bretton Woods ?
+So does everyone believe in US Dollar after Bretton Woods agreements?
 Not really.

-By early summer 1944, World War II has decisively turned against Germany After the successful Crimean Offensive by the Soviet from April 8 to May 12, 1944, the outcome of World War II has been decided.
+By early summer 1944, World War II has decisively turned against Germany.
+After the successful Crimean Offensive by the Soviet from April 8 to May 12, 1944, the outcome of World War II has been decided.
 German has been pushed back everywhere across Eastern front and the Soviet Forces were racing toward Berlin.
 Finally, Britain and US forces entered WWII with the D-Day landing at Normandy, France on June 6, 1944 during Operation Overlord.

 Less than a month later on July 1, Allied nations met at the The Bretton Woods conference to draw out a reconstruction plan.
 The result was the creation of two today modern organizations: the IMF and the World Bank.

 The original agreement was that the US Dollar would be pegged to Gold at $35 per Troy ounces and every other countries’ currency would be pegged to US Dollars with the IMF as the organization to keep the exchange rate stable.
 Also all World Bank reconstruction loans would be in US Dollars.

 Following the Bretton Woods agreement, the world rapidly recovered from World War II with most Western industrialized nations reached their pre-war GDP by 1960s.
 We already experienced a very stable financial system with very few banking crises during the Bretton Woods era.